 - Meal prep your lunches to reduce food waste.

 Become an influencer in this space.
-Educating others on their impact, and how they can make small changes in their own lives to help the planet.
-This will make you feel good for spreading awareness, and help to reduce your anxiety as you are being proactive rather than reactive.
+Educating others on their impact and how they can make small changes in their own lives to help the planet.
+This will make you feel good for spreading awareness and help to reduce your anxiety as you are being proactive rather than reactive.

-Do not read or watch things that spike your anxiety.
-It’s good to stay aware of things going on, but not to the detriment of your mental health.
-If you find your mental state declines after watching Planet Earth on Netflix, then don’t watch it.
-In my opinion, the type of person who needs to watch a documentary like that are those who are completely unaware, or ignorant to the fact.
-You, my anxious little friend, don't need more awareness.
+Don't read or watch things that spike your anxiety.
+It's good to stay aware of things going on, but not to the detriment of your mental health.
+Don't watch it if you find your mental state declines after watching Planet Earth on Netflix.
+Documentaries are great to build awareness around topics.
+But you, my anxious little friend, don't need more awareness.
 You need a hug.

-Last of all - be kind to yourself.
-This isn’t going to be fixed overnight, and you certainly can’t fix it no matter how eco-friendly your home is.
+Last, of all — be kind to yourself.
+This isn't going to be fixed overnight, and you certainly can't fix it no matter how eco-friendly your home is.
 But feeling guilty about it will only exacerbate your anxiety.
-What you can do is make small changes, and influence others to be better.
+You can make small changes and influence others to do the same.

 Here are a couple of online environmental communities you can check out: